HeritageGateway - Home

 • MOTTE AND BAILEY (Medieval to Post Medieval - 1066 AD to 1900 AD)

-• GARDEN FEATURE (Post Medieval - 1500 AD to 1900 AD)
+• GARDEN FEATURE (Post Medieval - 1501 AD to 1900 AD)

 Associated Finds

-• ANIMAL REMAINS (Medium quantity) (Medieval - 1066 AD to 1500 AD)
+• ANIMAL REMAINS (Medieval - 1066 AD to 1500 AD)

-• FLOOR TILE (6-10) (Medieval - 1066 AD to 1500 AD)
+• FLOOR TILE (Medieval - 1066 AD to 1500 AD)

-• FLUTE (1) (Post Medieval - 1500 AD to 1900 AD)
+• FLUTE (Post Medieval - 1501 AD to 1900 AD)

 Associated Events

-• Excavation at the Express Dairy, Hertford
+• Excavation at the Express Dairy, Hertford, 1988-90

-• Excavation at 12-14 Parliament Square, Hertford
+• Excavation at 12-14 Parliament Square, Hertford, 1974

-• Geophysical survey at Hertford Castle
+• Geophysical survey at Hertford Castle, 1997

-• Recording of part of the curtain wall of Hertford Castle (Ref: AS 941)
+• Recording of part of the curtain wall of Hertford Castle, 2005 (Ref: AS 941)

 Full description

-The earliest reference to the Castle is in 1141<1>.
+The earliest reference to the Castle is in 1141 <1>.
 In 1170, there are records of extensive building works begun by Henry II, which included the curtain wall, at least one of the ditches and probably the outer bailey to the south west.
 The castle was garrisoned in 1174.
 In 1215 Hertford Castle was held by the Barons for a year, but surrendered to King Louis and an army of French mercenaries supporting King John.
 Further renovations were carried out in 1225, 1300-2 and 1360.
-In the 14C, David Bruce, King of Scotland and John, King of France were held prisoner at the Castle <2>.
+In the 14th century David Bruce, King of Scotland and John, King of France were held prisoner at the Castle <2>.

 See [15821] for the gatehouse, the only medieval building still standing within the castle walls.